Alvinger/MMM-Mashie-Skolmat/README.md

 # Configuration
 By default the module will show lunch menu for today (or next day if no entry for today or after cutoff).

 You can choose how the many days should be shown by setting the parameter "days" to the number of days to be shown.
 If "days" are set to 1 and no menu item exists for today, the module will try to show tomorrow's menu.
-You can change when the modules displays next day's menu by setting endOfToday.
+You can change when the modules starts displaying next day's menu by setting cutoffHour.

 # Getting the correct URL
 Go to the Mashie web app (https://mpi.mashie.com/public/app) and search for your school.